umamiMike/Ep-Js-Places-Ive-Been/README.md

 _This project makes use of: [Mocha](https://mochajs.org/), and [Chai](http://chaijs.com/) as testing-frameworks.
 And has a dependency for jQuery. google maps api..._

 ### Legal
-Copyright (c) 2015 Mike Chastain & Sam Martinez
+Copyright (c) 2015 Mike Chastain & Nathan Young

 This software is licensed under the MIT license.